Director: Anthony & Joe Russo

 Length: 2 hrs.
 26 min.

 So, the movie insists that Steve Rogers, Captain America, is right.
-This might not even be a problem if only he wasn't so thoroughly, aggressively wrong.
-His actions in this film are those of a narcissist and a psychopath, and while the film lays out an emotional foundation for him, I find it very hard to care when its plot bends so very hard to make him unassailable.
+This might not have been such a problem if he wasn't so wrong.
+His actions in this film are those of a narcissist and a megalomaniac, and while the film lays out an emotional foundation for him, I find it very hard to care when its plot bends so hard to make him unassailable.

 When Bucky Barnes, the Winter Soldier, is accused of horrific crimes, Cap takes the law into his own hands on principle, hoping to save Bucky from the government's actions against him.
 This has to be one of the most solipsistic stories ever to have been told in a Marvel movie; rather than justify Cap's actions by giving him reason to believe in his own righteousness, that righteousness is instead assumed.
 He has no reason to believe his actions are in the right - and, therefore, neither do we - but we're to accept that they simply are.
 They turn out to be, but this is little consolation because they could just as easily not have been, and he still would have done the same thing.